 “You are making knowledge that is really important and is accessible to everyone.
 And that is really amazing and empowering because you aren’t only educating [academics], you are educating the general public.
 And when you have an educated public, you have a really strong nation – a nation that cares about women’s history, cares about dynamics of gender and inequality, and how that impacts people today.
 To be able to do that for the public, is the most rewarding part for me thinking of a potential future with NPS.”

 Dorien and McKenzie, graduates of anthropology and archeology, shared that prior to this internship, they never would have been aware of the many career opportunities available with NPS.
-Thanks to partner organizations like Student Conservation Association and National Center for Preservation Education, youth are being connected to a wide range of job opportunities in the conservation field they otherwise may not have known existed.
+Thanks to partner organizations like Student Conservation Association and National Council for Preservation Education, youth are being connected to a wide range of job opportunities in the conservation field they otherwise may not have known existed.
 The support of our community of national park champions make these internships, and so many other opportunities, possible.
 Donate today to support the Women in Parks initiative and engage on social media with #WomenInParks.

 *We want to acknowledge that the terminology used today for indigenous groups does not always reflect the traditional terminology that indigenous groups gave themselves.
 Prior to colonization, the Apache (US) identified with “Nde”, a traditional indigenous term that means “people”.
 The Yaqui (US) identified with “Yoeme”, a term that means “person”, with "Yo'emem" meaning "people".
 "Yoeme" and "Nde" can be understood as broader umbrella terms for all Yoeme and Nde people, and were not specialized to specific tribes.
 The specialization of many formalized tribes as they are known today are a result of colonization.